 Tackling adolescent nutritional anemia

-According to the WHO, anemia is one of the leading causes of Disability Adjusted Life Years Lost for boys and girls 10 to 14 years of age, and for girls 15 to 19 years of age..
+According to the WHO, anemia is now the number one global cause of lost Disability Adjusted Life Years for boys and girls 10 to 14 years of age, and for girls 15 to 19 years of age .
 Thus far, anemia reduction efforts have largely focused on increasing iron intake by promoting the consumption of iron-rich foods, food fortification with iron, iron supplementation, and biofortification.
 Sight and Life has identified menstrual period, and more specifically, the contribution of heavy menses to low body iron stores and subsequent iron deficiency anemia.
 Our current initiatives include:

 • Anemia Action Alliance (AAA).
 Sight and Life has been involved in the set-up of the AAA, which has four workstreams to advocate for the acceleration of anemia action: an investment strategy; a national anemia action; a technical workstream; and an integrated research agenda.